-Number one; look at the bar in the middle of the screen.
+Number one.
+Look at the bar in the middle of the screen.
 If it isn’t completely blue, if it has even a single spec of red in it, an enemy is hiding somewhere in the capture zone.
 Flush them out and kill them.
-If you don’t and everyone sprints away, the enemy captures that flag uncontested.
+If you don’t and everyone sprints away, the enemy will capture that flag uncontested.

 Despite the fact that panzerfausts are a bit overpowered right now.
 Tanks are still effective in the right hands and can break stalemates.
 When working alongside infantry they are incredibly powerful, but only when used correctly.

 First of all, do not drive straight into a point where you can be easily flanked and blown up with dynamite.
 UNLESS, you have a dedicated squamate or two sticking to your sides to cover you (which is a great tactic by the way, especially for supports who can help repair) Instead, hang back a bit and keep friendly infantry between you and the enemy.
 Rack up kills by blowing up the enemy line from behind the comfortable fleshy wall of your own men and woman.
 Support them by suppressing enemies with machine gun fire and take out armored threats.

 For the love of everything, go down with the ship.
 If you are driving a tank and are about to be blown up, just die, seriously.
 Your death and five second respawn time aren’t worth the chance of handing the enemy a free tank when they jump in and repair it.
 I’ve seen it happen numerous times and I myself have commandeered many abandoned enemy tanks.
 Don’t do it, your team will hate you, and so will I.